rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/design-guidelines.md

 1. **Container:** The window that contains the entire ChatBot experience and all of its components.
 1. **Header:** A persistent region at the top of the ChatBot window that contains navigation, branding, and actions.
+1. **Options menu:** Contains display options and other settings.
+More details can be found in the [ChatBot variations section](#variations).
 1. **Navigation:** A menu that contains navigational options, including access to the conversation history.
 1. **Messages:** Elements of the conversation between a ChatBot and user.
-For more details, refer to the [ChatBot message guidelines](#messages).
+More details can be found in the [message guidelines](#messages).
 1. **Attachments:** Details about files that a user has uploaded to the ChatBot.
 1. **Footer:** A persistent region at the bottom of the ChatBot window that contains the message bar and the footnote.
 1. **Footnote (optional):** A persistent, short message that contains any legal disclaimers or important information about the ChatBot.
 Footnotes are optional, but strongly recommended.
-For more information, refer to the [ChatBot footnote guidelines](#footnotes).
+More details can be found in the [footnote guidelines](#footnotes).
 1. **Toggle:** The button that allows users to open and close the ChatBot window.
 When the ChatBot is opened, the toggle should appear below the ChatBot window.

-### Toggle

-Users can toggle a ChatBot open and closed, so that conversations can persist over time and be revisited as needed.
-The toggle is a floating button that's placed in the bottom corner of the UI.

-In addition to this floating button, you can place an icon in the masthead that acts as a toggle.
+The toggle shape and icon can be customized as needed, as shown in these [ChatBot toggle examples](/patternfly-ai/chatbot/ui#custom-toggle-icon).
+More details can be found in the [guidelines for accessing a ChatBot](#accessing-a-chatbot).

 ### Messages